To build your own Itinerary, click to add an item to your Itinerary basket.

 Cromwell received much of the blame for the portrait and for the exaggerated reports of Anne’s beauty.
 Henry tasked Cromwell to find him a way out of the marriage, but it was impossible without destroying the alliance made with Germany.
 This would prove the beginning of Cromwell’s downfall.

-Despite his misgivings, Henry and Anne married on 6th January 1540 at the royal Palace of Placentia in Greenwich, London.
+Despite his misgivings, Henry and Anne married on 6th January 1540 at the Royal Palace of Placentia in Greenwich, London.
 Immediately on arriving in England, Anne converted to Catholicism, which Henry still practiced, despite his break with Rome.
-The couple’s wedding night was not a success with Henry confiding that they had not consummated the marriage and did not feel inspired to do so.
+The couple’s wedding night was not a success with Henry confiding in Thomas Cromwell that they had not consummated the marriage and that Henry did not feel inspired to do so.
+This piece of gossip quickly spread around the court, with Henry blaming Thomas Cromwell for having broken his trust.

-Anne received dower lands in January of 1540 to fund her household, which included several manors in Hampshire.
+Anne received land in January of 1540 to fund her household, which included several manors in Hampshire.
 As former queen, she also received a very generous settlement, which included Richmond Palace and Hever Castle, the former home of the Boleyns.
-Following the annulment, Anne and Henry had a friendly relationship, she was known as an honourary member of the royal family and was referred to as the King’s Beloved Sister and was often invited to court.
+Following the annulment, Anne and Henry had a friendly relationship, she was known as an honourary member of the royal family and was referred to as the King’s Beloved Sister, often appearing at court.
+Henry's fifth wife, Catherine Howard was one of Anne's ladies in waiting and the pair were said to have known each other fairly well, it was likely not a surprise to Anne that Henry began courting the teenaged Catherine towards the end of their marriage.

-After Catherine Howard was executed, Anne and her brother approached Henry with the possibility of reinstating their marriage but Henry refused.
-Historians claim that she didn’t particularly like Catherine Parr, wife number six and didn’t spend much time at court during their marriage.
+After Catherine Howard was executed, Anne and her brother approached Henry with the possibility of reinstating their marriage but Henry refused, instead looking elsewhere for wife number 6 and eventually settling on Catherine Parr.
+Historians claim that Anne didn’t particularly like Catherine Parr, and didn’t spend much time at court following their marriage.

-Following the death of Henry, Edward VI’s advisors asked her to move out of her usual residence at Bletchingly Park, which had not been left to her in Henry’s will.
+Following the death of Henry, Edward VI’s advisors asked Anne to move out of her usual residence at Bletchingly Park, as though it was her primary residence, it hadn't been left to her in Henry's will.
 She moved to Penshurst Place, where she remained for some time.
-Despite this, Anne remained a firm fixture in the royal family.
-She congratulated Mary I on her marriage to Philip of Spain and accompanied her and Elizabeth as part of her coronation procession.
-Anne would later lose royal favour following the Wyatt’s Rebellion because of her close relationship with Elizabeth and Mary’s distrust of them both.
-She no longer contributed to court life after 1554, instead living quietly on her estates.
-She never left England, remaining there until she died.
+Even after Henry's death, Anne remained a firm fixture in the royal family, returning to court once Catherine Parr had left.
+She was known to have congratulated Mary I on her marriage to Philip of Spain and accompanied her and Elizabeth as part of Mary's coronation procession.